-Those conditions are 10% of a $100,000 bond or $10,000, which Robinson posted, a lockdown house arrest, but no jail.
+Those conditions are 10% of a $100,000 bond or $10,000, which Robinson posted, a lock down house arrest, but no jail.

-Last month, the I-Team reported on Derrell Wade’s case.
+While courts records show Bryant, Reese, Carter and Woody have not violated their bond agreements while they await trial, in September, the I-Team reported on Derrell Wade’s case.
 Wade is accused of robbing a man at gunpoint and then shooting him.

 After his release on bond for that case, Wade is now accused of carjacking a man at gunpoint and then leading police on a high-speed chase, which ended in a deadly crash.